 - Additional penalties, like jail time and fines

 Call The Curtis Firm for Legal Representation

-We gladly serve Pierce County, King County, Thurston County, Tacoma, Lakewood, and Spanaway.
+We gladly serve Pierce County, King County and Thurston County.